SpookyUmi/portfolio/blog/2020-04-15-presentation.md

 ## About me 🌿

 I'm a 23 years old **french woman** and I'm from **Bordeaux** 🍷, France.
 I'm a creative being, and since as long as I can remember, I love to _draw_, _write_ and _sing_.
 I'm not a pro in those fields but I love to share my **creations** 🦄 or my voice with my loved ones.
-Today I'd like to share some drawings on this blog.
+Today I'd like to share one of my drawings on this blog.
 I can't share my voice yet but don't worry, I keep singing and I plan to realize a nice project !

 ![Porco Rosso](./images/04_1_fourth_article_picture.jpg)

 As you can see I love **Ghibli's universe**.
 Here's a _Porco Rosso_ ✈️ inspiration drawing !
-I made it thanks to **Procreate** on my iPad pro.
+I made it (from scratch obviously) thanks to **Procreate** on my iPad pro.
 It's a really instinctive app to draw using _calque_.
 It offers many different _brushes_ 🖌 but you can also create your own or add downloaded brushes to your inventory.
 The feeling is almost paperlike, with added possibilities !

 ![Jacaranda](./images/04_2_fourth_article_picture.jpg)